Second Thoughts: Greg Joseph’s miss vs. Cardinals just the latest in Vikings’ history of kicking woes

 In fact, during Zimmer's eight years as head coach, it's been more common for the Vikings than almost any team in the league.

-The Vikings have the NFL's seventh-worst field goal percentage since Zimmer was hired in 2014, making only 80.91 percent of their kicks in regular-season and playoff games during that time.
-Of the six teams who've been worse, three (the Rams, Jets and Browns) are within half a percentage point of Minnesota.
+The Vikings have the NFL's seventh-worst field goal percentage since Zimmer was hired in 2014, making only 80.9% of their kicks in regular-season and playoff games during that time.
+Of the six teams who have been worse, three (the Rams, Jets and Browns) are within half a percentage point of Minnesota.

 And while the sample size on clutch kicks might be too small to draw any sweeping conclusions, the Vikings have missed a significant share of those, now including Greg Joseph's last-second wide-right kick in Sunday's 34-33 loss in Arizona.
 On field goal attempts to tie or take the lead in the final two minutes of regulation, they're tied for the second-worst percentage in the NFL (50%).
-They're 5-for-10 on those kicks, and have gone 2-for-4 in overtime; both misses were from Daniel Carlson at Lambeau Field in 2018.
+They are 5-for-10 on those kicks, and have gone 2-for-4 in overtime; both misses were by Daniel Carlson against Green Bay at Lambeau Field in 2018.

 The obvious question — why are the Vikings missing so many kicks? — seems difficult to answer definitively, given how many different kickers (as well as long snappers, holders and special teams coordinators) have been part of the process by this point.

 Zimmer, of course, is the constant in that time, which leads to the popular hypothesis held by some in the league that the coach handles kickers in a way that makes them jittery.
-Carlson's success for the Raiders — after the Vikings cut him following those misses against the Packers in Week 2 of 2018 — often comes up as evidence, given the fact he's hit 88.1 percent of his field goals and 96.4 percent of his extra points for them.
+Carlson's success for the Raiders — after the Vikings cut him following those misses against the Packers in Week 2 of 2018 — often comes up as evidence, given the fact he has hit 88.1% of his field goals and 96.4% of his extra points for them.

-Blair Walsh hit 89.7 percent of his field goals and 98.8 percent of his extra points in 2012 and 2013, before dropping to 80 percent and 90.5 percent under Zimmer the next three years (though the NFL moved its extra-point distance back 12 yards in 2015).
-But Carlson also had his struggles with the Raiders, making just 73.1 percent of his field goals in 2019, and Joseph went from drilling a 53-yard game-tying kick a week ago to missing from 37 and an extra point on Sunday.
+Blair Walsh hit 89.7% of his field goals and 98.8% of his extra points in 2012 and 2013, before dropping to 80% and 90.5% under Zimmer the next three years (though the NFL moved its extra-point distance back 12 yards in 2015).
+But Carlson also had his struggles with the Raiders, making just 73.1% of his field goals in 2019, and Joseph went from drilling a 53-yard game-tying kick a week ago to missing from 37 and an extra point on Sunday.
 It's hard to imagine he wasn't confident heading into the week after the big kick he made against the Bengals.

+"If anything, making some of those longer kicks showed me and everyone that I'm capable of making the shorter ones as well," Joseph said.
+"Just have to do a better job of executing next time."

-In the end, pointing to any one reason for the Vikings' kicking struggles is difficult to support with data.
-If anything, perhaps the level of turnover in the Vikings' special teams operation over the years has played a part in the inconsistency, and decisions like cutting Kai Forbath for Carlson (or letting go of Carlson after the Packers game) in 2018 might appear hasty in hindsight.
+Joseph said Monday he wasn't terribly familiar with the Vikings' fraught kicker history, and in the end, pointing to any one reason for the Vikings' kicking struggles is difficult to support with data.
+If anything, perhaps the level of turnover in the Vikings' special teams operation over the years has played a part in the inconsistency, and decisions like cutting Kai Forbath for Carlson in 2018 (or letting go of Carlson after the Packers game) might appear hasty in hindsight.

 Zimmer said after the game Sunday that Joseph "needs to be more consistent," though he stopped short of saying the Vikings would consider changing kickers.
 "I mean, I don't think you should make a decision today on things like that," he said.
 "You know, I don't think you make decisions on personnel right after a guy misses a kick."